Xabi Alonso: 2006–2009

-On 20 September 2006, Alonso scored what the BBC described as "an outrageous strike" from his own half in a 2–0 Premiership win against Newcastle United.
+On 20 September 2006, Alonso scored what the BBC described as "an outrageous strike" from his own-half in a 2–0 win against Newcastle United.
 Andy Hunter of The Independent described it as "one of the most audacious goals in Anfield's rich 115-year history".
-Alonso rebutted claims that his 70-yard goal was all down to luck and stated that he took long range shots as part of his training routine.
-Despite the similarity of the goals struck from inside his own half, Alonso was in no doubt which was his best.
+Alonso rebutted claims that his 70-yard goal was all down to luck and stated he took long range shots as part of his training routine.
+Despite the similarity of the goals struck from inside his own-half, Alonso was in no doubt which was his best.
 He said, "I think this was better.
 The Luton goal bounced a few times, this one went quite straight.
 The Luton one was left-footed – it was different – but I am quite happy to score the goal."
-It was his first goal for Liverpool since the goal against Luton, making distinct history as the only outfield player in modern professional football history to score two consecutive goals from inside his own half of the pitch.
+It was his first goal for Liverpool since the goal against Luton, making distinct history as the only outfield player in modern professional football history to score two consecutive goals from inside his own-half of the pitch.

 On 8 June 2007, Alonso signed a five-year contract, stating, "I knew there was interest from other clubs but it was always my idea to stay here.
 I have been here for three seasons now and have such special feelings for the club and the supporters.
 I understand what Liverpool means to so many people.
 It is such a special club and I just didn't want to leave."
 The 2007–08 season started well for the Spaniard: Gerrard's absence led to Alonso playing in a more advanced position and he scored twice in a 6–0 win against Premier League newcomers Derby County.
-The bright beginning was short-lived, however, as a minor injury sustained in a game against Portsmouth became aggravated in training.
-The metatarsal injury forced him out of training for six weeks but his return to the first team was rushed and his injury recurred in his first game back.
+The bright beginning was short-lived, however, as a minor injury sustained in a 0–0 away draw against Portsmouth became aggravated in training.
+The metatarsal injury forced him out of training for six weeks but his return to the first-team was rushed and his injury recurred in his first game back.
 Alonso's determination and passion proved to be his downfall, and he later reflected, "I had been feeling a bit tired around that time because it was only my first game back and the match was very fast.
 But as a player you don't want to come off, particularly when the team is winning and I stayed on."